-- Sidney Lumet movies include the Best Picture Oscar nominees 12 Angry Men, Dog Day Afternoon, Network, and The Verdict, in addition to Long Day’s Journey Into Night, Fail-Safe, The Group, Serpico, Murder on the Orient Express, Prince of the City, and Running on Empty.
+- Sidney Lumet movies include the Best Picture Oscar nominees 12 Angry Men, Dog Day Afternoon, Network, and The Verdict, in addition to Long Day’s Journey Into Night, Serpico, Murder on the Orient Express, and Running on Empty.

 Sidney Lumet movies getting Academy recognition: Honorary Oscar going to Serpico & Dog Day Afternoon director

 Sidney Lumet, who began directing movies nearly half a century ago and whose credits include the classics 12 Angry Men, Serpico, Dog Day Afternoon, Network, and The Verdict, will be the next recipient of the Honorary Oscar, the Academy of Motion Picture Arts and Sciences’ Board of Governors has announced.

 The lifetime achievement award, in honor of the 80-year-old filmmaker’s “brilliant services to screenwriters, performers and the art of the motion picture,” will be presented at the 2005 Academy Awards ceremony on Feb.
 27.

 Lumet’s first feature film, the courtroom drama 12 Angry Men, came out in 1957, earning him a Best Director Oscar nomination.
 Henry Fonda starred as the (at first) sole jury member who believes the accused might actually be innocent.

 Since then, Lumet has been shortlisted in the Best Director category for the following: